atsaloli/cicd/PITCHME.md

 ## Introduction

-### The Lab exercise in this tutorial
+### Lab exercise

-In this tutorial, you will learn how to install GitLab Server and Runner Server, and will use them to set up a basic CI/CD pipeline.
+In this tutorial, you will set up (all on one server, for expedience):

-You will set up two environments: UAT and Prod.

-Your basic pipeline will be:
+- GitLab Server
+- Runner Server
+- a UAT environment
+- a Production environment

+You will configure a CI/CD pipeline:

 Code --> Automated (unit) testing --> Deploy to UAT --> Acceptance Testing --> Deploy to Prod

+You will re-use the UAT and Production environments in the Jenkins tutorial.

 ---?include=01_10-installing-gitlab-server.md